nate-browne/staffparser/README.md

 ### Contact
-If at any point you don't understand what you're seeing here, email me at npcompletenate@protonmail.com and I'll do my best to remember what this thing does and how to use it (lol).
+If at any point you don't understand what you're seeing here, email me at npcompletenate [at sign] protonmail [dot] com and I'll do my best to remember what this thing does and how to use it (lol).
 If I'm still at UCSD when you're reading this, you probably have a better way of contacting me other than my email address (so use that instead please!)